CodingOwl0/CMD-Cleaner/README.md

 Open cmd.exe (command prompt from windows) go into the directory of CM-Cleaner (like cd C:\Users\Name\Downloads) run with: cm ACTION_CODE (for help, type: cm help)

+3: What can CM-Cleaner do?
+   Delete Cache and Trash-Bin
+   Release RAM
+   Optimize Network
+   Check for issues with the HDD/SSD
+   Create Windows Recovery-Disk
+   Clean Cookies
+   ... and so on...

+This Software is only for private use!